bmuschko/go-project-automation/exercise-1/instructions.md

 3. Ensure that the tool stops reporting the issues after re-running it.
 4. (Optional) Try out integrating and running the tool from VSCode or GoLand if you have one of them installed on your machine.

+## Using Go Report Card

+1. Open [Go Report Card](https://goreportcard.com/) in a browser of your choice.
+2. Enter the `go get` path `github.com/<your-github-account>/lets-gopher-exercise`.
+3. Click the button _Generate Report_.
+Explore the report metrics.
+4. (Optional) Implement some of the suggestions and push the changes to your repository.
+Do the metrics and/or suggestions change after reloading the report?